-- the guidance contained within or referenced by this report is used by subsequent CUSC Working Groups to help their assessment of carbon cost impacts; - this report is shared with other code panels for the same purpose. - the Group continues to meet at appropriate internals to share best practice and review the development of guidance.
+- the guidance contained within or referenced by this report is used by subsequent CUSC Working Groups to help their assessment of carbon cost impacts in particular those detailed within Appendix 6 to this report;; - this report is shared with other code panels for the same purpose. - the Group continues to meet at appropriate internals to share best practice and review the development of guidance.